ooni/spec/techniques/tq-033-attempt-tfo.md

-# tq-xxx Attempt use of TCP Fast Open
+# tq-033 Attempt use of TCP Fast Open

 When a transparent HTTP or TLS proxy is in the path between the probe and the target server, an attempt to use TCP fast open may reveal its presence in